andypfau/sparameterviewer/doc/settings.md

 Time-Domain Transformation
 --------------------------

+See [Time-Domain Transformation](main.md) to learn more about the impact of these settings.

 - Window: the window function to apply to the spectrum before time-domain transformation.
     - All [SciPy window functions](https://docs.scipy.org/doc/scipy/reference/signal.windows.html) are supported.
 - Parameter: parameter for the window.
 This depends on the selected window.
     - E.g. the Kaiser window has a parameter $\alpha$.
-Increasing this parameter makes the time-domain transformation more smooth, while reducing it can lead to ringing artifacts.
+Many windows, e.g. Hann, do not have any parameter (in which case it is ignored).
+- Min.
+Size: the minimum number of samples to which is zero-padded.
 - Shift: Shift of the time-domain transformation.
-If this is chosen too small, the vertical dimension of the time-domain transformation may be incorrect.
-Increase this until the time-domain signal appears to be "stable".
 - Convert to Impedance: convert the vertical dimension of the time-domain transform to an impedance, in Ohm.

 Theme